The two areas interact—God created, but his highest creation fell. Now humans need redemption. How does the Trinity accomplish this?

 This article tells us why it is important to keep the three persons of the Trinity distinct—three persons equally and fully share the same one essence as one God.

-In their roles and functions the Son is subordinate to the Father, but in their essence, they are equal.
+In their roles and functions the Son was subordinate to the Father, but in their essence, they are equal.

 If you would like to see the following verses in many translations and in their contexts, please go to biblegateway.com.